 The course introduction and the first lecture are scheduled for the 1st of September, kl 13.15 - 17.00 in T2.
 All further instructions will be given during the introduction!

-Welcome to the course TDDC34 – Technical, economical and societal evaluation of IT-products
+Technical, economic and societal evaluation of IT-products (TDDC34)

-In the course we will pay equal attention (and grade you accordingly) to theoretical awareness and ability to apply your conceptual knowledge on an IT-solution of your choice.
+In the course, we will pay equal attention (and grade you accordingly) to theoretical awareness and your ability to apply your conceptual knowledge on an IT-solution of your choice.

 Make sure to check all requirements to be able to pass.

 Course responsible: Markus Radits